streamyourcare/streamyourcare/docs/tools/web/README.md

 ### Community & Networking Tools

 * [PatientsLikeMe](https://www.patientslikeme.com/) - A social media app for sharing regular updates with people that share your condition.

+* [Signal](https://signal.org/) - a free, secure messaging app that uses end-to-end encryption to keep your conversations private.
+Share text, voice messages, photos, videos, GIFs and files for free.

 * [Testimonial.to](https://testimonial.to/) - Platform that enables your community to share their experiences with you online and how your content or influence has impacted them.